katyasafford/college-search/README.md

 # College Search

 The app allows you to to search for colleges by name.
 The results are rendered on GoogleMap with silver theme, with a tooltip over each location marker.
-Tooltip contain college name information
+Tooltip contains college name information

 The app uses Material UI as a design library, Google Maps for map rendering and React Context API to communicate data between components.
 Current unit tests coverage is ~53%.
 Prettier and linter have been added to the app as well